-We're very excited to announce that as part of our Library Revitalisation Project, stage one of air conditioning is now installed in our beloved Bloxsidge Centre.
-This is part of Component 2, Stage 2 of our Masterplan, that has seen modern and innovative advancements to the College campus, facilities and environment.
+Stage one of air-conditioning is now installed in our beloved Bloxsidge Centre, as part of our Library Revitalisation Project.
+This is part of Component 2, Stage 2, of our Master Plan that has seen modern and innovative advancements to the College campus, facilities and environment.

-Principal Graham Meertens has shared how St Augustine's College is investigating implementing an air conditioning plan with the following considerations being at the forefront of planning:
+Principal Graham Meertens has also shared how St Augustine's College is investigating implementing air-conditioning, with the following considerations being at the forefront of planning:

 Under the Pope Francis Laudato Si project, we as Catholics need to consider the damaging effects of fossil fuel usage and the alteration it has on our global community.

 Seek to investigate further our energy usage to minimise wastage that will address our Laudato Si commitment and reduce energy costs.

 Use of energy saving devices such LED lighting and possible more solar panel additions.

 Investing in appropriate plant life that will shade classrooms from direct sunlight.